stanbaek/ece387/docs/Labs/Lab11_AprilTag.md

     0.000000 0.000000 1.000000 0.000000
     ```

-1. Select the save button and then commit.
+1. Save and extract calibration data.
+Click **Save**, then **Commit**.
 Browse to the location of the calibration data and extract
     ```bash
     cd /tmp
     tar xf calibrationdata.tar.gz
     ```

-1. The `ost.yaml` file will be extracted from the compressed file.
-Move it to the appropriate ROS folder on the robot:
+    Move the `ost.yaml` file to the correct ROS folder:

     ```bash
     cd ~/.ros